docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/specifying-measurement-values.md

 | px             | pixel             | pixels             | baseless (see below) |
 | %              | percent           | percent            | baseless (see below) |

-If an unknown unit type is supplied, the type is set to `"?"`, and the `UnitValue` object prints as “UnitValue 0.00000”.
+If an unknown unit type is supplied, the type is set to `"?"`, and the `UnitValue` object prints as "UnitValue 0.00000".

 For example, all the following formats are equivalent: